mihaicris-adoreme/cordial-ios-sdk/README.md

 [cordialAPI upsertContactCartWithCartItems:items];
 ```

-`items` is an array of, well, cart items.
-Each items has items sku, quantity, price and other cart item specific attributes.
+`items` - an array of cart items.
+Each item is assigned attributes such as SKU, quantity, price and other cart item specific attributes.

-## Caching
+## Event Caching
-Every request described above is cached in case of its failure.
-For example, if internet is down on the device and an event failed to be delivered to Cordial, the event would be cached by the SDK and its delivery would be retried once internet connection is up again.
+Every request described above is cached in case of failure to post.
+For example, if the internet is down on the device and an event failed to be delivered to Cordial, the event would be cached by the SDK and its delivery would be retried once the connection is up again.

-Events cache has quantity limits of cached events.
-By default this value is equal to 1000.
-If you want you can change cached events quantity limit to any value on the SDK initialization step in the following way:
+Cordial SDK limits the number of events that may be cached at any given time.
+When the limit of cached events is reached, the oldest events are removed and replaced by the incoming events, and will not be resent.
+By default, the cache limit is set to 1,000 events.
+Use the following method to modify the default cache limit:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___